Qiskit/qiskit-addon-cutting/docs/circuit_cutting/explanation/index.rst

 Overview of circuit cutting
 ---------------------------
-Circuit cutting is a technique to increase the size of circuits we can run on quantum hardware at the cost of an additional sampling overhead.
+Circuit cutting is a technique to decrease the size of circuits we can run on quantum hardware at the cost of an additional sampling overhead.
 A larger quantum circuit can be decomposed by cutting its gates and/or wires, resulting in smaller circuits which can be executed within the constraints of available quantum hardware.
 The results of these smaller circuits are combined to reconstruct the outcome of the original problem.
 Circuit cutting can also be used to engineer gates between distant qubits which would otherwise require a large swap overhead.

 Key terms
 -----------------